Cole-Graham/warno-actual/README.md

-# WARNO Mod Patcher
+# WARNO ACTUAL Mod Patcher

-This project is a mod patcher for the WARNO game, allowing users to customize and modify game files easily.
+A mod patcher to build WARNO ACTUAL from scratch, using ndf parse.

 ## Configuration